benibela/xidel/readme.txt

  t:optional="true"        Html nodes can be marked as optional, and they will be ignored, if no possible
                           match can be found

  t:condition="??"
-An XPath expression that c be The context node (.) refers to a potential match.
+A XPath expression that c be The context node (.) refers to a potential match.

  *                        Like +, but it can also match none